SamanthaBird/QA-Candidate-Tests/README.md

 One of these subscription products is [Lexology](https://www.lexology.com/).

 # Files
-In this repo, you will find an example test file that runs successfuly in our automation framework.
+In this repo, you will find an example test file that runs successfully in our automation framework.
 Our automation framework runs in a Docker container so that it can be easily installed and executed on any machine.
 In the framework, we use Selenium and Java.
 For each test, we detail the acceptance criteria in the Gherkin Syntax so that the items under test can be reviewed by non-technical employees at LBR where needed.

 # Tasks